Et tu, KDE? Vulnerable by design?

 That was listed as a bug.
 Whose bug?!
 Also, exFAT is NOT a case-insensitive file system!
 Technically, it’s case-retentive – it knows the difference between names that differ in case, but won’t let you create two files with names that differ only in case.
 This is by design: the idea is to allow mixed-case file names, without the cost of actually allowing several files that would be identical if case were neglected.
 Note that even NTFS, which allows such similar files to coexist, isn’t fully case-sensitive: in Windows, tell any software to open a given file by the wrong name in terms of case-sensitivity, and it will open it!

-Unlike NTFS, exFAT is internally case-insensitive: it needs to compare file names converted to the upper-case during search operations.
-This is why it cannot accomodate two files that would convert to the same all-caps name!
+Unlike NTFS, exFAT is internally case-insensitive: it needs to compare file names converted to upper-case during search operations.
+This is why it cannot accommodate two files that would convert to the same all-caps name!

 🔴 Caja: FAIL!